 Each employee is responsible for knowing and understanding his or her responsibilities in complying with this Program.
 All employees will be required to acknowledge that they have been given and are familiar with this Compliance Program, and employees are encouraged to consult this Program and a Compliance Officer often to ensure that their conduct is proper.
-As already noted above, mandatory training will be provided by the Company; it is the responsibility of each individual employee to attend these training sessions.
+As already noted above, mandatory training will be provided by the Company, but it is the responsibility of each individual employee to attend these training sessions.

-How an employee conducts him or herself with regard to this Program will be taken into account in connection with annual evaluations, promotion opportunities, pay increases, and bonuses.
+How an employee conducts him or herself with respect to this Program will be taken into account in connection with annual evaluations, promotion opportunities, pay increases, and bonuses.
 Failure to comply with its requirements may also result in disciplinary action, including termination.

 Expectations of Our Suppliers, Subcontractors and Partners

-Compliance Officers and Compliance Group
+Compliance Officers and Compliance Department